geobro1992/geobro1992.github.io/_research/flatwoods.md

 Brooks, G. C., J. A. Smith, T. A. Gorman, and C. A. Haas.
 2019.
 Discerning the environmental drivers of annual migrations in an endangered amphibian.
 Copeia 107:270-276. doi.org/10.1643/CH-18-068

 Brooks, G. C., D. C. Childs, T. A. Gorman, and C. A. Haas.
 2019.
 Assessing population viability and the efficacy of future management scenarios for an endangered amphibian.
 Joint Meeting of Ichthyologists and Herpetologists, Snowbird, UT, USA.

+*Leipold, A. E., N. M. Caruso, G. C. Brooks, and C. A. Haas.
+2019.
+Variations of growth within the breeding and non-breeding seasons of the Reticulated Flatwoods Salamander (Ambystoma bishopi).
+Annual Southeastern Partners in Amphibian and Reptile Conservation Meeting, Black Mountain, NC, USA.

+*Rincon, B., N. M. Caruso, G. C. Brooks, *K. C. Jones, and C. A. Haas.
+2019.
+Monitoring Reticulated Flatwoods Salamanders with PIT tag antennas: Our first season of insights.
+Annual Southeastern Partners in Amphibian and Reptile Conservation Meeting, Black Mountain, NC, USA.

+Brooks, G. C., J. A. Smith, T. A. Gorman, and C. A. Haas.
+2018.
+Discerning the environmental drivers of annual migrations in an endangered amphibian.
+Joint Meeting of Ichthyologists and Herpetologists, Rochester, NY, USA.

 Brooks, G. C., J. A. Smith, E. A. Frimpong, T. A. Gorman, H. C. Chandler, and C. A. Haas.
 2018.
 Indirect connectivity estimates of amphibian breeding wetlands from spatially explicit occupancy models.
 Joint Meeting of Ichthyologists and Herpetologists, Rochester, NY, USA.